ibdknox/brepl/README.md

+# Brepl is no longer needed, check out the browser repl included with ClojureScript itself :)

 # Brepl

 The Clojure Script REPL that uses a running browser as its execution context.
 This lets you run ClojureScript code to drive the browser...